Tobi-De/fuzzy-couscous/docs/the-cli/Intro.md

 can
 easily clone the project on your computer and generate a django project by using the command `django-admin` and specifying the
-`fuzzy-couscous/templates/project_name` folder as the template.
+`falco/templates/project_name` folder as the template.
 The final command is a bit long, that's why I made this [cli](https://en.wikipedia.org/wiki/Command-line_interface) to simplify the process.
 The cli command is installed together with the package.

 ???
 Tip "Install the package"

     ```shell
-    pip install fuzzy-couscous --upgrade
+    pip install falco --upgrade
     ```

 ## `cuzzy`